 A video presentation of four leading apple exporting companies from Ukraine with interesting facts about the prospects of Ukraine as an important exporter of fresh apples appeared in English on the EastFruit YouTube channel.

-“In the context of the COVID-19 pandemic, the cancellation of exhibitions, conferences and trade missions, the opportunities for establishing new trade contacts, especially at the international level, are sharply reduced.
-This can negatively affect the development of agribusiness, and especially the fruit and vegetable business, where products have limited terms of sale,” says Andrii Yarmak, economist at the investment department of the Food and Agriculture Organization of the United Nations (FAO) and head of the regional project for the development of fruit and vegetable trade, operating in six countries, particularly, Uzbekistan, Ukraine, Moldova, Georgia, Tajikistan, and Turkmenistan.
+“In the context of the COVID-19 pandemic, the cancellation of exhibitions, conferences and trade missions, the opportunities for establishing new trade contacts, especially at the international level, is sharply reduced.
+This can negatively affect the development of agribusiness, and especially the fruit and vegetable business, where products have limited terms of sale,” says Andriy Yarmak, economist at the investment department of the Food and Agriculture Organization of the United Nations (FAO) and head of the regional project for the development of fruit and vegetable trade, operating in six countries, particularly, Uzbekistan, Ukraine, Moldova, Georgia, Tajikistan, and Turkmenistan.

 The video lists interesting facts about the prospects for the development of the apple business in Ukraine.
 In particular, it is noted that the agricultural lands of Ukraine are approximately equal in area to the land tracts of the two largest EU countries, namely Germany and France, but the quality of these lands is higher.
 Due to the unique climate, with a minimum amount of precipitation, a large number of sunny days and high fluctuations in night and day temperatures, an apple grown in Ukraine has high quality indicators in color, BRIX, and taste.

 Also, the dry and hot climate in summer with cold winters allows Ukrainian gardeners to use less plant protection products than in most other European countries.
 That is why Ukraine is a country with one of the highest growth rates in apple exports in the world, and that is why the country was able to quickly find markets outside the traditional countries of the former USSR.